Tschowanniy/LandingPage/README.md

        the scroller function enables the click on the list item to redirect to the correct section
 2. clickNavBar
        clicknavbar recognises a click onto the navigation menu

+removed href from list items, to only newly added use ScrollIntoView function